 If anything, the studies only understate the savings potential from a single tune-up, as the savings have not been adjusted for inflation.
 If they were, the savings would be $60.59 a month and $45.39 a month in the first and second studies, respectively.

 Also, today’s air conditioners have greater efficiency levels when operating correctly and are more in need of maintenance to keep those levels high.
 For homeowners, the bottom line is that, given the low cost of a tune-up and the energy savings and restored capacity, tune-ups truly pay for themselves!

-For all your tune-up needs, call Norman Heating, Air Conditioning & Plumbing.
+For all your tune-up needs, call Norman Air.